f4th4n/gen_game/docs/flow.md

 # Flow

-This document describes the core flows in GenGame for game creation and player management.
+This document describes the core flows in GenGame for game creation, player management, and OAuth social login.

 ## 1. How Games Are Created